fereja/git-tutorial/README.md

 # Git repository

-  Copy git repository from github.com or type it the link, after git clone command . it creates a folder name in local disk with           repository name.
+  Copy git repository from github.com or type the link, after git clone command . it creates a folder name in local disk with             repository name.

   git clone https://github.com/fereja/git-tutorial.git